duvall3/useful_bash_stuff/bin/roll_dir/no_comments/README.md

 ### no\_comments

-Just for fun, alternate versions of all the `roll,*` functions with comment and whitespace lines removed, resulting in the line counts given below.
+Just for fun, alternate versions of all the `roll.*` functions with comment and whitespace lines removed, resulting in the line counts given below.

 ;D